iamSokhi/Conways-Game-Of-Life/README.md

 This command will automatically open your default browser with test report.
 You can also read cmd interface to open link manually in other browsers.

-### Suggestions are welcomed.
+### Suggestions are welcome.
 This project will be updated in future.